Shlomiish/Migdal_Project/README.md

   - VPC (Virtual Private Cloud): A custom network within AWS that includes subnets, route tables, and internet gateways, ensuring secure and isolated networking for the application.
   - ALB (Application Load Balancer): A load balancer that distributes incoming traffic to the EC2 instances.
   - EKS (Elastic Kubernetes Service): A managed Kubernetes service running ArgoCD and the containerized application.
-  - EC2 Instances: Virtual servers provisioned to host Jenkins, GitLab, and other services inside containers.
+  - EC2 Instances: Virtual servers provisioned to host Jenkins, Agent, and other services.
 - **AWS**: The cloud provider that provides all the cloud resources for this project.
-- **Docker**: A containerization tool that runs the application, Jenkins, GitLab, and other services inside EC2 instances.
+- **Docker**: A containerization tool that runs the application, Jenkins and other services inside EC2 instances.
 - **Jenkins**: A CI server that automates the process of building and testing the application.
 - **Gitlab**: A version control system (VCS) that provides two repositories: one for the app’s code and one for the Kubernetes manifest files.
 - **ArgoCD**: A CD server that manages deployments and tracks changes in the Kubernetes manifest files.